 McGill is committed to reducing carbon emissions from commuting and air travel, and encouraging active transportation methods.

-The current phase of the Vision 2020 Climate & Sustainability Action Plan aims to address the GHG emissions from our commuting activities by finalizing the Master Transportation Plan, increasing the bike parking capacity across campus, and encouraging the use of sustainable transportation for commuters.
-You can calculate emissions related to your daily commute or collect attendee travel information at your next event using the Mc3Gill Carbon Calculator, designed by the Office of Sustainability.
-Use data to spark conversations around travel impacts!
+The current phase of the McGill University Climate & Sustainability Strategy 2020-2025 aims to address the GHG emissions from our commuting activities by finalizing the Master Transportation Plan, increasing the bike parking capacity across campus, and encouraging the use of sustainable transportation for commuters.

 Additionally, every two years, Transportation Research at McGill (TRaM) conducts a survey on transportation use to commute to McGill's Downtown Campus.
 The main goal of this group is to generate valuable research of benefit to the community and to educate students through real world transportation planning projects.
 We encourage your participation should a survey be available!